Data Protection Guidance

 Responding to requests for information

-The University has to respond to Subject Access Requests within one month.
+The University must normally respond to Subject Access Requests within one month.
 Follow our guidance for dealing with requests to help us deal with them efficiently.

 Academics who supervise students whose research uses personal data should be aware of exemptions to processing research data under the Act and the guidance they should give.